PatrickMatthiesen/DSYS-gRPC-template/README.md

 ### What is it?

-The proto file defines a standard of communication.
+The proto file defines a standard of communication, aka. a protocol.
 For us proto will be used to define the way we communicate between our servers and clients.
 We can use the proto file to compile methods for us to use in our code.
 So if you make changes in the proto file, then you will have to recompile it, before you can see any changes in your code.

 ### Required lines

-1. To make sure to use the newer proto syntax, you will need to add the syntax as the first line in the file.
+1. To make sure to use the newer proto syntax, you will need to add the syntax version as the first line in the file.

    ```protobuf
     syntax = "proto3";